Iaminthehouse/AdieuGS/README.md

 # AdieuGS
 Using Blender I wanted to find an alternative to the greenscreen workflow for inserting 2D videos in 3D environment.
-This workflow removes the background from a image sequence and create the related normal map to enhance the lighting.
+This workflow removes the background from a image sequence and creates the related normal map to enhance the lighting.

 __Installation (Windows only, GPU necessary)__
 - Create a working directory